MathisBD/metaprogramming-survey-code/README.md

 # Description

-This project contains several example tactics and commands written in Elpi, Ltac2, MetaCoq and Ocaml.
+This project contains several example Coq tactics and commands written in Elpi, Ltac2, MetaCoq and Ocaml.

 # Setup